What is a cloud SLA (cloud service-level agreement)?

 The importance of a cloud SLA

 Service-level agreements are fundamental as more organizations rely on external providers for their critical systems, applications and data.
-A cloud SLA ensures cloud providers meet certain enterprise-level requirements and provide customers with a clearly defined set of deliverables.
-It also describes financial penalties, such as credits for service time, if the provider fails to live up to the guaranteed terms.
+A cloud SLA sets expectations and responsibilities of both involved parties.
+It ensures cloud providers meet certain enterprise-level requirements and provides customers with a clearly defined set of deliverables.
+It also describes financial penalties, such as credits for service time, if the provider fails to live up to the guaranteed terms and conditions.

 A cloud SLA's role is essentially the same as any contract -- it is a blueprint that governs the relationship between a customer and provider.
-These agreed-upon rules create a trusted foundation upon which a customer commits to use a cloud providers' services.
-They also reflect the provider's commitments to its quality of service (QoS) and underlying infrastructure.
+These agreed-upon rules create a trusted foundation upon which a customer commits to use a cloud provider's services.
+They also reflect the provider's commitment to its quality of service (QoS) and underlying infrastructure.

 What to look for in a cloud SLA